 Nomination Form is a writeable .pdf.
-Access nominations form to open; complete the form, save to your computer, and then insert the nomination form as your first page of your complete nomination .pdf file for uploading via the online submission portal link.
+Access nominations form to open; complete the form, save to your computer, and then insert the nomination form as your first page of your complete nomination .pdf file for uploading via the online submission form.

 A cover letter with the candidate’s name and the award for which the nomination is made.
 The letter (not to exceed one page) may provide additional insight into the significance of the contributions that is